 - Council may ask you questions after your presentation.

 - If you do not wish to speak to Council but still want to express your views, you may submit a letter or a written document.
-Written submissions should reach the Corporate Administration Office one week (7 days) in advance of the meeting to be sure they can be distributed prior to the meeting.
+Similar to requests to present to Council, written submissions should reach the Corporate Administration Office one week (7 days) in advance of the meeting to be sure they can be distributed prior to the meeting.

 Presenting to Council FAQ: